 Rava Uppumavu (Upma) Recipe

-As a breakfast dish, it is cooked as a thick porridge from dry roasted semolina.
+This is a typical Indian breakfast dish and it is cooked as a thick porridge from dry roasted semolina.
 Various seasonings and sometimes a wide range of vegetables may be added, and it may be garnished with a variety of beans (raw or sprouted), cashews, and peanuts.

 The most popular version with wide variations of upma is made with whole or refined ground semolina made out of durum wheat.